When Thinking Pays Off: Incentive Alignment for Human-AI Collaboration: Behavioral Experiment Design

 To guide effort allocation, AI confidence scores were shown in all conditions, grouped into four bins (very low, low, high, very high).
-A five-minute time limit was enforced to simulate effort constraints (\(\lambda\)), encouraging strategic decision-making under time pressure---similar to real-world scenarios.
+A five-minute time limit was enforced to simulate effort constraints (\(\lambda\)), encouraging strategic decision-making under time pressure, where solving independently consumes time that could otherwise be used to complete additional instances, thereby creating an opportunity cost consistent with our theoretical model and similar to real-world scenarios.

 \textbf{Participants.} We recruited 180 participants through Prolific, with 60 participants assigned to each treatment condition.
 Eligibility was restricted to U.S. residents fluent in English.
 The sample consisted of 43.6\% male participants, with an average age of 39.6 years.
 The median completion time was 12 minutes, in which all participants received a performance-independent participation payment of \pounds1.
 In addition to the performance-independent base payment of \pounds1, participants earned an average of \pounds0.81 in performance-based incentives, including both (\(\gamma\)) and bonus (\(\theta\)) components.

-\textbf{Study Procedure.} Participants were randomly assigned to one of the three treatment conditions and introduced to the task, including the bonus structure and time limit.
-A following comprehension check was conducted to ensure understanding of the incentive mechanisms; participants who failed this twice were excluded from the study.

-Next, participants completed a guided tutorial explaining the task interface, including the AI advice, confidence levels, timer, and bonus eligibility.
-After two training instances, they proceeded to the main task, consisting of up to 30 instances to be completed within a five-minute time limit.

-Following the task, participants completed a post-task questionnaire measuring cognitive load using the NASA-TLX scale \citep{hart2006nasa}, along with treatment-specific open-ended questions regarding how AI confidence and the payment structure influenced their decisions.
-An optional feedback section concluded the study.
+This results in a total average compensation of \pounds1.81, which exceeds Prolific's recommended remuneration rate.